Fahim-Ahmad/github-through-command-line/README.md

 $ git push
 ```

-If you don't get any message to type your *username* and *password*, congratulations!
+If you are not prompted for your username and password, your credentials may be cached on your computer.
+Congratulations!
 Your files are in the remote repo on GitHub.com.

 ## Fixing authentication error